-Cold case no more: Police arrest 5 in 'horrible' 1983 slaying
+Cold case no more: Police arrest 5 in 'torturous' 1983 slaying

 - Timothy Coggins' 1983 murder case went cold long ago but was reopened in March

-- Two of 5 people arrested are law enforcement charged with obstructing the murder investigation
+- Two of 5 people arrested are law enforcement charged with obstructing investigation

 (CNN)Heather Coggins was 6 years old when her Uncle Tim was killed in what police say was a vicious, racially motivated murder in the tiny hamlet of Sunny Side, Georgia.